 When the urge to push arrives it can be overwhelming.
 The pushing phase varies for each woman but can last for up to two hours, usually less if you have had a baby before.
 Aside from the urge to push, you are likely to feel:

-- pressure, and a strong urge to go to the toilet
+- pressure, and a strong urge to do a poo

 - stretching and burning in your vagina

 The best thing you can do during this phase is to try and breathe deeply, relax and follow your body’s urge to push.
 Trust and listen to your midwife who will guide you.

 The third stage begins after your baby is born and finishes when the placenta and membranes have been delivered.